2E0PGS/blog/_posts/2020-03-15-notes-and-paper.md

 I noticed this new note taking system would work well with squared paper.
 I see Adam using plain and square paper in his examples.
 I was pondering which paper is the most universal.
 That way I was sure to only need one notebook.
 The paper needs to work for strongly typed notes (spaced nicely to the page), loosely typed notes (annotations), not to scale diagrams, to scale diagrams and drawings.

 I did a bit of research on the different paper types.
 I started with my own notebooks.
 I noticed some interesting things.
 Lined paper isn't always the same line spacing.
 Rite in the rain have a special "universal" format which I cannot find anyone else doing.
 It's lined with dotted less visible grid.
-The grid avoids visual overload but its there when required.
-[Click for for example](https://cdn3.volusion.com/fyqtn.tvutc/v/vspfiles/photos/RITR-774-MX-3.jpg)
+The grid avoids visual overload but its there when required: [Click here for example](https://cdn3.volusion.com/fyqtn.tvutc/v/vspfiles/photos/RITR-774-MX-3.jpg)

 USA notebooks use inches for spacing.
 UK was mm spacing.
 Germany has a standard of 6mm line spacing.